DeSmith stops 29 shots, Canucks edge Predators 2-1 to retake series lead

 Luke Evangelista replied for Nashville late in the third period, scoring his first career playoff goal.

 Juuse Saros stopped 10 of 12 shots for the Predators.
-The 12 shots was a franchise low for the Canucks.
+The 12 shots were a franchise low for the Canucks.

-Casey DeSmith had 29 saves for Vancouver in his second game of the post-season after taking over for all-star goalie Thatcher Demko who is out week to week with an undisclosed injury.
+"(The Canucks) defended extremely well, like they have all series," said Nashville's head coach, Andrew Brunette.
+"The whole series is going to be muddy.
+It's going to be hard.
+And we still got to do a better job getting inside."

 The Predators overwhelmed the visitors early, penning the Canucks in their own zone for several minutes at a time.